Mobad225/CronScheduler/README.md

 ### Possible future improvements
 - Allow **Scheduler** to pause jobs rather than just start or stop.
 - Allow **RunnableJob** to schedule jobs before the last jobs are completed.
-(There still has to be a threshold)
+(There still has to be a threshold)# CronScheduler